cgwire/awesome-cg-vfx-pipeline/README.md

 ### 3D Scanning & Point Cloud Tools

 - [CloudCompare](https://www.danielgm.net/cc/) - A 3D point cloud (and triangular mesh) processing software.
 Open-source and designed for visualizing and editing LiDAR and photogrammetry data.
+Good for alignment, meshing, cleanup, segmentation, and other advanced operations.
 - [OpenScanTools](https://openscantools.com/) - A collection of open-source tools for photogrammetry, depth-sensing, and 3D reconstruction workflows.
+Nice rendering options for xray style.

 ### Photography